 In addition, we stepped into the fields of sale and supply chain of paper products in 2021.
-We cooperated with highquality partners and made use of their resource advantages and industry experience to try in the new fields.
+We cooperated with high-quality partners and made use of their resource advantages and industry experience to try in the new fields.
 The paper sector has brought us certain benefits.
-In 2022, we will pay continuous attention to the performance of the paper sector and make adjustments in a timely manner.
+Looking forward to 2023, we will pay continuous attention to the performance of the paper sector and make adjustments in a timely manner, with the ultimate goal of maximizing returns to the Group and our shareholders.